 That’s a dangerous path; so perhaps you need to review and reassess your diet.

 Instead of being ultra-restrictive, set reasonable food boundaries and allow yourself some indulgences.

-At a birthday party, you may allow yourself a small piece of cake.
+If you are at a birthday party, it’s OK to eat cake and enjoy it.
 If you’re on a date, you’re allowed a guilt-free meal, with no consideration for calories.

 The schedule, food items, and quantities are up to you.
-The point is that you’re not eliminating all your favorite foods from your life; you’re simply removing their control over you.
+The point is that you’re not eliminating all your favourite foods from your life; you’re simply removing their control over you.